linzhoucool/ObjectOrientedJavascript/constructorExercise.md

 # Object Constructors

 Convert the Javascript below to use a constructor.
 Call the constructor `Car`.
-Re-create each car by passing in parameters to the constructor to properly customize each of the properties.
+Re-create each of the cars by passing in parameters to the constructor to properly customize each of the properties.
+Move the `changeColor` to the objects by including as a method in the constructor.

 ```javascript
 const corolla = {